Matminator/steen_data_processing_ML/README.md

 frame = load_and_combine_data()
 ```

-This loads the 'components' part of steens data processing as an np.array
+his will load the 'components' part of Steen's data processing as a numpy array (np.array).